Passport Photograph

 • The person must appear with a neutral expression and a closed mouth.

 • The person must appear with the eyes open (not wide open) in a way that they can be seen clearly.
 Sunglasses and myopic glasses with colored lenses (Photo Gray, Photo Brown etc) are prohibited.

-The hair must never cover the eyes, the eyebrows or any part of the person's face.
+• The person must appear without a head cover.
 For religious reasons a person can wear a head cover (for example a kerchief etc), but the face characteristics from the jaw up to the forehead and from the one ear to the other must be in any case visible.

 Also, for health problems it is allowed to cover face characteristics (a medical certificate should be submitted).